dbones/dbones.github.io/_posts/2018-12-18-tdd-an-ioc-container-part-1.md

 var container = builder.Create();
 ```

-This tells a little more, that we want to support regiration through **Modules** (again similar to AutoFac and Windsor)
+This tells a little more, that we want to support remigration through **Modules** (again similar to AutoFac and Windsor)

-Ok lets look how we want the setup to work insdie a module (again at the high level, we have no implementation), a small fluent interface is always a nice touch.
+Ok lets look how we want the setup to work inside a module (again at the high level, we have no implementation), a small fluent interface is always a nice touch.

 ```
 public void Setup(ContainerBuilder builder)